MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 2. The designated functions have `public` visibility.
 3. The functions take a reference type as its "subject" type (its first argument) and returns a matching references type (`mut` if the subject was `mut`).
-4. Each type has only a single mutable and single immuable definition.
+4. Each type has only a single mutable and single immutable definition.
 5. Immutable and mutable versions have type agreement:
     - The subject types match, differing only in mutability.
     - The return types match the mutability of their subject types.